Musicians of the Titanic: Wallace Hartley

 Wallace Henry Hartley (2 June 1878 – 15 April 1912), an English violinist, was the bandleader on the Titanic.
 Hartley's body was recovered by the CS Mackay-Bennett, before being returned to England for burial in his home town of Colne, Lancashire.

+The violin that he played on the Titanic was recovered.
+It was a gift from his fiancée, Maria Robinson, whom he was to wed in June, and was returned to her.

 Jock Hume

 John Law "Jock" Hume (9 August 1890 – 15 April 1912) was a Scottish violinist.
 Hume was born on 9 August 1890 in Dumfries, Scotland and lived with his parents at 42 George Street, Dumfries.
 He had already played on at least five ships before the Titanic, and was recruited to play on its maiden voyage due to his good reputation as a musician.

+Hume spent the winter of 1910/1911 in Kingston, Jamaica, where he performed in the Orchestra for the Constant Spring Hotel, a grand resort of the time.
+Future Titanic cellist John Woodward was also a member of the Constant Spring Orchestra.
+During his four months in Jamaica, Hume entered a relationship with barmaid Ethel McDonald.
+Hume left Jamaica in April 1911, and Ethel gave birth to their child, Keith Neville McDonald Hume, in November 1911.

 He boarded the Titanic on Wednesday 10 April 1912 in Southampton.
 His ticket number was 250654, the ticket for all the members of Hartley's orchestra.
 His cabin was in the second class quarters.

 Hume was 21 years old when he died and his fiancée, Mary Costin, was pregnant with his child.
-His body was recovered by the CS Mackay-Bennett, and was passed into the care of John Henry Barnstead who arranged for his burial in grave 193 of the designated Titanic plot at Fairview Cemetery, Halifax, Nova Scotia, Canada on 8 May 1912.
+His body was recovered by the CS Mackay-Bennett, and was passed into the care of John Henry Barnstead who arranged for his burial in grave 193 of the designated Titanic plot at Fairview Lawn Cemetery, Halifax, Nova Scotia, Canada, on 8 May 1912.
 A memorial was erected for Hume and Thomas Mullin (third class steward) in Dock Park, Dumfries.
 It reads:

-Hume and the other members of Hartley's orchestra all belonged to the Amalgamated British Musicians Union and were employed by a Liverpool music agency, C.W. and F.N.
-Black, which supplied musicians for Cunard and the White Star Line.
+Hume and the other members of Hartley's orchestra all belonged to the Amalgamated British Musicians Union and were employed by a Liverpool music agency, C. W. & F. N. Black, which supplied musicians for Cunard and the White Star Line.
 On 30 April 1912, Hume's father, Andrew, received the following note from the agency:

 The letter caused controversy at the time when it was reprinted in the Amalgamated Musicians Union's monthly newsletter.
 Andrew Law Hume decided not to settle the bill.

 In April 1914 John W. Furness, the violinist of the Canadian liner RMS Empress of Ireland made a pilgrimage with Anglican Church officials to visit the grave of John Law Hume at the Fairview Lawn Cemetery and pay his respects.
 Furness himself died in a shipwreck only a few weeks later when Empress of Ireland sank on 29 May 1914.